lwalley/LigerCat/README.md

 For more information refer to the [Resque documentation](https://github.com/defunkt/resque)

 Resque provides a Web interface that you can use to monitor queues and jobs.
-From the LigerCat *`Rails.root`* start the Resque Web application:
+From the LigerCat `Rails.root` start the Resque Web application:

-    $ RAILS_ENV=production resque-web ./config/initializers/resque.rb
+    $ resque-web ./config/initializers/resque.rb

 Open a Web browser and navigate to [http://0.0.0.0:5678/](http://0.0.0.0:5678)

 LigerCat uses two queues one for new queries requested by Web users and one for updating existing cached searches.
 Launch a worker to listen to those two queues in priority order:

-    $ QUEUE=new_queries,refresh_cached_queries rake environment resque:work
+    $ QUEUE=new_queries,eol_taxa,refresh_cached_queries rake environment resque:work

 ### Start the Web server ###

-From LigerCat *`Rails.root`* start the Web server:
+From LigerCat `Rails.root` start the Web server:

     $ rails s